 We do not wish to exclude any child from St. Mary's CofE Primary School.
-However, where we feel that this is necessary we adhere to all DfE and LA guidelines and procedures.
-Where a child has an identified Special Educational Need reasonable adjustments will be considered.
+However, where we feel that this is necessary we adhere to all DfE and LA procedures.
+Where a child has an identified Special Educational Need, the context and possible reasonable adjustments to this sanction will be considered prior to a final decision being taken.